emmas96/cddd/README.md

 # Continuous and Data-Driven Descriptors (CDDD)

+This slight refinement of the CDDD package fixes problems with running simple inference for sequence to embedding using the default pre-trained model.
+Furthermore, an ONNX-file is created for the inference of the same model, to be made available soon.

 Implementation of the Paper "Learning Continuous and Data-Driven Molecular Descriptors by Translating Equivalent Chemical Representations" by Robin Winter, Floriane Montanari, Frank Noe and Djork-Arne Clevert.<sup>1</sup>